benefoon/Fraud-Detection-Platform/README.md

 The JavaScript dashboard provides a user interface to monitor the fraud detection system:
 - **Transaction Display**: It shows real-time transaction data along with the fraud status (fraudulent or legitimate).
 - **Color Coding**: Fraudulent transactions are highlighted in red, and legitimate transactions are displayed in green.
+- **Dynamic Updates**: Fetches data periodically from the back-end to update the dashboard in real-time.

 ### 5. **Bash: Automating Deployment**